UK PM Sunak speaks to ethics adviser over minister's speeding offence | Law-Order

 British Prime Minister Rishi Sunak spoke to his ethics adviser regarding the handling of a speeding offence by his interior minister, his spokesperson said on Monday, after calls for an investigation into whether she broke ministerial rules.

-"He's availing himself of the information having got back from the G7," his spokesperson said, adding his arrival from the meeting was in the early hours of the morning.
-"The prime minister believes in proper process so that's why he's availing himself of the information whilst he has had a conversation with the independent adviser."
+"The prime minister believes in proper process so that's why he's availing himself of the information whilst he has had a conversation with the independent adviser," Sunak's spokesperson told reporters.
 Sunak, who promised to restore government integrity and professionalism when he took power in October following months of turmoil under Boris Johnson and Liz Truss, has already lost three cabinet members to scandal.

-Braverman was forced to resign from her job last year after she was found to have broken ministerial rules by sending confidential information using a private phone.
+The opposition Labour leader Keir Starmer said Sunak must immediately begin an investigation and Braverman should resign if it finds that she broke ministerial rules.
+Braverman resigned from her job last year after she sent confidential information using a private phone.
 Sunak reappointed her less than a week later in one of his first acts as prime minister.

+Braverman is currently at the centre of a debate within government over surging levels of immigration, which her office oversees.
+The government is bracing for the release of migration figures on Thursday which are expected to confirm a record surge of arrivals last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)